-Requesting logs · Cloudflare Logs docs
+Requesting logs

 Unless specified in the fields parameter, the API returns a limited set of log fields.
 This default field set may change at any time.
 The list of all available fields is at:

-The order in which fields are specified doesn't matter, and the order of fields in the response is not specified.
+The order in which fields are specified does not matter, and the order of fields in the response is not specified.

-Using Bash subshell and jq, you can download the logs with all available fields without manually copying and pasting the fields into the request.
+jq, you can download the logs with all available fields without manually copying and pasting the fields into the request.
 For example:

-See HTTP request fields for the currently available fields.
+Refer to HTTP request fields for the currently available fields.